sepiariver/zapier/README.md

 However, even if you're using the hook to send data live, it's good practice to save the form submissions in case something goes wrong.

+### ZapierSendResourceToSubscribers / zapierPollNewResources

+The first is a Plugin that fires when a Resource Edit form in the MODX Manager is saved.
+This could be when a Resource is created, updated, or both, depending on Plugin properties.
+"OnDocFormSave", the Plugin queries the ZapierSubscriptions table for target URLs for the event "resource_save" (the event name can be customized).
+As with the form sending Snippet, it may remove a subscription if sending the payload results in an error response.

+The 2nd is a Snippet that, when called in a Resource, creates a "polling" endpoint for newly created Resources.
+All the downsides of polling for new form submissions, described above, apply here.
+It's highly recommended that you use the subscription flow, and let the Plugin do its thing.

+As with forms, when using subscriptions, your Zapier app will require the polling Resources to be available as a "fallback".